Skip to content

 # Run the smoke (touches health, runs, audit, agent specs, and human tasks)

-The five examples/ scripts collectively touch the platform health, runs, audit, agent spec, and human-task surfaces — enough to catch obvious incompatibilities in seconds.
+The seven examples/ scripts collectively touch the platform health, runs, audit, agent spec, and human-task surfaces — enough to catch obvious incompatibilities in seconds.

 For deeper validation, the integration test suite is env-gated; set KNEO_TEST_URL and KNEO_TEST_API_KEY and run python -m pytest tests/integration -v.